5 Types of SQL Commands: DML, DDL, DCL, TCL, DQL with Query Example

 • SAVEPOINT

-Commit command in SQL Server is used to save all the changes or transactions permanently into the database.
+COMMIT: The COMMIT command is used to save all the changes made during a transaction and make them permanent in the database.

 After saving all the changes, Commit ends the current transaction and releases the transaction locks acquired on the tables.